 - 3 documentary feature films in documentary competition

 - 3 competitions: international, documentary, and Cine Youth

-- A tribute to a personality who has marked the history of world cinema
+- A tribute to a personality who has marked the history of the Belgian cinema

 - Special out-of-competition film screenings